noahehall/theBookOfNoah/databases/_redis.md

     shutdown # shutdown server
     exit
     quit
+    client list #get list of all connected clients

+  # dbs
     flushdb #delete all records from your current db flushall #delete all records from all dbs